martinhristov90/terraformCustomPlugin/readme.md

-## This repository provides a simple Vagrantfile to use with Vagrant, providing setup environment with Terraform, Go and custom plugin for Terraform.
+## This repository provides a testing setup for Terraform, using custom plugin and Golang.

+## Pre-requisites :

+- Vagrant

 ## How to install Vagrant :